Ever wondered what gets discussed during an initial consultation?

-My clients were really struggling with finding a good layout for furniture in this open concept space with the odd angled fireplace, so I sketched up the rough (not to scale) layout on the left during the consultation.
+My clients were really struggling with finding a good layout for furniture in this open concept space with the odd angled fireplace, so I sketched up this rough (not to scale) layout during the consultation.

 This drawing became the to-scale furniture layout below (actual scale of all final pieces).

 Pink beige travertine tile dated the kitchen and made the counters look extremely yellow.

 I recommended a change to a beautiful Ann Sacks modern glass tile, installed in rows for a contemporary feel.
 I also recommended a dark grout color and oil-rubbed bronze outlets.

 The one random arched passageway in the home just did not fit with the rest of the architecture.

 My clients weren’t fans, but their friends kept telling them to leave the arch.
 I reassured them that you can get rid of one arch and still maintain the integrity of the architecture.
 The passageway looks MUCH more in tune with the rest of the home now.